11 Swimming Lakes near Los Angeles You Need To Discover

 Parking: A dozen spots, or street parking at entrance to 5-mile hike

 This former San Diego party spot has thankfully been tamed by a newly-instituted demand for permits before you can enter, leaving it less crowded and more tranquil.
 (It also means weekend permits are reserved early, so you may have to plan ahead a bit for a visit.)
-A 5-mile hike, round trip, will connect you to the flowing waterfall of Cedar Creek with a crystal clear pool at its base.
-If you're hiking in summer, be sure to bring lots of water and sunscreen, as it can get hot.
+A five-mile hike, round trip, will connect you to the flowing waterfall of Cedar Creek with a crystal clear pool at its base.
+If you're hiking in summer, be sure to bring lots of water and sunscreen, as it can get very hot and the hike out is mostly uphill.
 This is a great excursion for a little adventure, combining a solid workout, beautiful nature, and a pristine spot for a dip.
 It's not exactly shocking that this is such a popular spot.

 Distance: 250 miles from Hollywood